 - have results from Google verticals: Youtube videos, Google News, Google images, Google Product Search, Google Squared, flight data, etc.

 - appear differently on different search engines, with not only different rankings, but also different ads & promotional pieces in and around the search results content area

 Since every keyword is different, it is valuable to consider the CTR curves as generally illustrative, rather than a precise measure that is true across the board.
 If you want more granular data for your website, Google's Webmaster Tools provides aggregate CTR data per-keyword basis & CTR data based on ranking position.

-One note of caution with the Google Webmaster Tools is if you have a double listing in the search results they may show your CTR as being half what it actually is (since they count that 1 search as 2 search impressions, so for our branded searches like "seo book" & "seobook" our CTR is closer to 70% to 85%, rather than the 35% shown above).
+- If you have a double listing in the search results they may show your CTR as being half what it actually is (since they count that 1 search as 2 search impressions, so for our branded searches like "seo book" & "seobook" our CTR is closer to 70% to 85%, rather than the 35% shown above).